-Context: By understanding the constraints of the sample being offered, you can understand if the actual sample available from the provider meets your particular research.
+Context: By understanding the constraints of the sample being offered, you can understand if the actual sample available from the provider meets your particular research needs and changes any of the answers given previously to this section.

 The selection of sample sources for a study is made considering the nature of the project requirements and if there are any specialized operational or respondent needs.
 For product testing or other recruit / recall situations our internal double opt-in panels, and other 3rd party double-opt panels, are recommended.
 Our Direct-to-Survey (DTS) solution is better suited for shorter studies since this channel provides untargeted access to respondents while they are engaged online through social media platforms.